-Scotney Castle is about a 2 hour drive from west London, quite some distance away for a walk in the countryside, but it was a place that kept springing to mind especially after I saw photos of the picturesque, ivy-covered medieval castle surrounded by autumn foliage.
+Since signing up for a National Trust membership, we’ve been visiting many great places for days out and one of the most memorable experiences was a day trip to Scotney Castle in Kent.
+Scotney Castle is about a 2 hour drive from west London, quite some distance away for a walk in the countryside, but it was a place that I had wanted to visit for some time after seeing photos of the picturesque, ivy-covered medieval castle folly.

 What you’ll find at the Scotney Castle estate is a country house (shown above, built in the 1800s), 780 acres of parkland and woodland, and stunning formal gardens with the 14th century, moated Scotney Old Castle that was deliberately ruined to create a romantic feature for the gardens when the new house was built.

 After a quick look at the house, we set out to explore the gardens and the old castle.
-The estate grounds are bursting with gorgeous autumn colours throughout, truly stunning to see.
+The estate grounds were bursting with gorgeous autumn colours throughout, truly stunning to see.

 The Old Castle was built around 1378 and over the next 450 years was lived in by three different families.
 In 1830, when Edward Hussey III commissioned architect Anthony Salvin to build a new house on the estate, he decided to ruin the Old Castle to create a romantic element to the garden.

 The Old Castle looks straight out of a fairytale!
-The castle is empty but you can have a look around inside.
-There’s a small closet where a Catholic priest was hidden from 1591 to 1598 when Catholicism was illegal in England – there was a second raid by authorities and the priest ended up jumping into the moat and fleeing.
+There’s a small closet where a Catholic priest was hidden from 1591 to 1598 when Catholicism was illegal in England.
+There was a second raid by authorities and the priest ended up jumping into the moat and fleeing.

-We spent a few hours exploring the estate and roaming around the gardens before making our way back to the exit for a snack at the café.
+We spent a few hours exploring Scotney Castle and roaming around the gardens before making our way back to the exit for a snack at the café.
 Here are a few more shots from our day…

 Lamberhurst, Tunbridge Wells, Kent, TN3 8JN